BarWanunu/ex2/README.md

 In the home page you can do that by pressing on the moon icon to change the mode.

 ## Tests
-We created 5 test, you can run all of them when you run npm test.we have te- -displays alert message for invalid email address.
+We created 5 tests, you can run all of them when you run npm test, then press a. we have those tests: <br>
+-displays alert message for invalid email address. <br>
--displays alert message for log in.
+-displays alert message for log in. <br>
--Add a new post and check if it is displayed.
+-Add a new post and check if it is displayed. <br>
--onDelete prop changes to true when clicking delete option.
+-onDelete prop changes to true when clicking delete option. <br>
--Add and edit a comment in Post component.
+-Add and edit a comment in Post component. <br>

 ## Our workflow